Create a list of articles to read later. You will be able to access your list from any article in Discover.

 Despite its unusual appearance and the fact that they are the only mammal known to have walked on two toes at the front and one toe at the back, only a handful of animals were ever collected.

-Very little is actually known about how the animal lived or where it
+Very little is actually known about how the animal lived or where it fit in the ecosystem.

 Unlike the surviving insectivorous bandicoots, it is thought that the pig-footed variety was almost exclusively herbivorous and built small nests out of grass.

 Reports from early Europeans who saw them alive and these are often conflicting, with some suggesting that the animals were purely nocturnal, while others recount seeing them during the daytime.
-This confusion could be partly explained by the two separate species exhibiting different
+This confusion could be partly explained by the two separate species exhibiting different behaviours.

 It is likely that while the southern species lived in an environment dominated by shrub-land, the northern species was more at home in open grasslands.

-Apart from this, not much else is known about the animals or their
+Apart from this, not much else is known about the animals or their behaviour.

 The pig-footed bandicoot is thought to have gone extinct at some point in the 1950s, due to the fateful combination of European arrival and land-use change that likely altered the marsupial's habitat.